hbc/NGS_Data_Analysis_Course/lessons/06_QC_trimming.md

 ```
 `$ bsub < trimmomatic_mov10.sh`

-We load the modules within the script just in case we run this script in the future and we don't have the modules already loaded.
+It is good practice to load the modules we plan to use at the beginning of the script.
+Therefore, if we run this script in the future, we don't have to worry about whether we have loaded all of the necessary modules prior to executing the script.

 Do you remember how the variable name in the first line of a 'for loop' specifies a variable that is assigned the value of each item in the list in turn?
 We can call it whatever we like.
 This time it is called `infile`.
-Note that the third line of this for loop is creating a second variable called `outfile`.
-We assign it the value of `$infile` with `'.qualtrim25.minlen35.fq'` appended to it.
-There are no spaces before or after the '='.
+Note that the fifth line of this 'for loop' is creating a second variable called `outfile`.
+We assign it the value of `$infile` with `'.qualtrim25.minlen35.fq'` appended to it. **There are no spaces before or after the '='.**

-After we have created the trimmed fastq files, we want to make sure that the quality of our reads look good, so we run a *FASTQC* on our `$outfile`, which is located in the ../trimmed_fastq directory.
+After we have created the trimmed fastq files, we wanted to make sure that the quality of our reads look good, so we ran a *FASTQC* on our `$outfile`, which is located in the ../trimmed_fastq directory.

 Let's make a new directory for our fasqc files for the trimmed reads: